DizcatOff/GhostyLite/README.md

+Repository used for Ghosty and related tools.
-Used for ghosty etc..
-You can find direct external download links here if wanted
+You can find direct external download links here if needed.